 Providing your dog with proper dental care, weight control and the right diet can all go a long way in preventing heart disease.

-Signs to watch for: weakness or lethargy, faint or collapse, laboured breathing, or cough.
+Signs to watch for: weakness or lethargy, fainting or collapsing, laboured breathing, or coughing.

 Patient ductus arteriosus

 Springers are susceptible to a condition called Patient Ductus Arteriosus (PDA), in which a small vessel that carried blood between two parts of the heart does not close as it should shortly after birth.
 This results in too much blood being carried to the lungs, causing fluid build-up and strain on the heart.

 Watch for coughing, fatigue during exercise, weight loss, shortness of breath, and weak hind limbs.
 Have your pet examined by a vet; they may recommend to surgically close the problematic valve.

 Diabetes mellitus is one of the most common hormonal diseases in dogs and while any breed can be affected, Springer Spaniels are at an increased risk.
 Diabetes is a serious condition and one that requires diagnosis and treatment as early as possible.

 Symptoms include increased eating, drinking and urination, along with weight loss.
 Treatment requires a serious commitment of time and resources.

 Well-regulated diabetic dogs have a good chance of living happy and active lives.

 There are several different breeding disorders that can affect dogs, each with its own cause and they all range in severity.
 A pet can seem normal until a serious injury occurs or surgery is performed, and then severe bleeding can result.
 Springers are particularly prone to some relatively rare blood diseases, such as Haemolytic Anaemia and thrombocytopenia.
 Monitor for whitish or yellow gums, instead of the normal bright pink colour.
 These diseases can be tested for.